MichaelKentBurns/RDwordpress/README.md

 ## Process:
 The basic steps used in developing this, and to be used by students.
+This is just the README overview so you can understand the big picture.
+So, please read this fully before proceeding.
+- Each of these steps has it's own .md file in the Notes directory.
+- When you are ready to begin that step open that steps .md file for detailed instructions.
+- Also, each step has an Issue already created in my repository.
+It will have a link to the appropriate .md file for your convenience.
+- As you work on that step and have questions or corrections or OS specific differences, please leave comments in the Issue.
+I will try to follow those comments and reply.
+I may use those comments to make updates to the .md file.
+- When you complete that step leave a final comment on it's Issue so I know you have finished.
+- I hope this somewhat complex process will allow all of us to learn together and improve this repository for future learners.

 ### 1. Find or install a LAMPP, WAMPP, or XAMPP stack.
 (XAMPP is my recommendation because it works on Windows, Linux, and Mac)
 - However this can also be done with any Web server (Apache, NGINX) as long as you also have PHP, MySQL and JavaScript.